-The following updates have been made to flexible spending accounts (FSAs) as a result of legislation passed in response to the COVID-19 crisis.
+The following updates have been made to tax-advantaged accounts, including flexible spending accounts (FSAs) and health savings accounts (HSAs) as a result of government guidance and legislation passed in response to the COVID-19 crisis.

 The American Rescue Plan Act (ARPA) raises the annual limits for pretax contributions to dependent care FSAs in 2021 only.
 This means dependent care FSA participants may be able to contribute more to their accounts on a tax-advantaged basis to pay for eligible expenses.
 This change does not affect healthcare FSAs.

 The limit raises contributions to the following levels:

 With this change, all employees with a dependent care FSA through the Board of Pensions may be able to change the amount they have elected to set aside in 2021, going forward, even if they do not have a qualifying life event.
 Changes to the elected amount in 2021 cannot be less than the amount already contributed.

 The Consolidated Appropriations Act, 2021 — signed into law December 2020 — has temporarily increased the flexibility of FSAs for 2020 and 2021.
 Employees with FSAs through the Board of Pensions may be able to take advantage of at least one provision of the law: the ability to use money in their FSAs that they normally would have lost (forfeited) at the end of the year.